-The above items, including the courtesy copies referenced above, and the Statement of Compliance signed by all counsel and self-represented parties, must be submitted to the courtroom clerk in the department of the judicial officer to whom the case has been assigned for trial no later than noon of the Friday before trial.
+The above items, including opposition to motions in limine, trial briefs and the Statement of Compliance signed by all counsel and self-represented parties, must be submitted to the courtroom clerk in the department of the judicial officer to whom the case has been assigned for trial no later than noon of the Friday before trial.

-Failure to conduct the issue conference as required may result in sanctions pursuant to Rule 381.
+NOTE: Failure to conduct the issue conference as required may result in sanctions pursuant to Rule 381.